yumc-afk/slime/docs/en/sft.md

     Finally, `--disable-compute-advantages-and-returns` indicates that there is no need to pre-calculate log probabilities during the SFT process, and `--debug-train-only` means that `sglang` does not need to be initialized.

+    When `--use-dynamic-batch-size` is enabled, the default behaviour keeps the number of samples fixed and produces packed sequences with variable lengths.
+If you prefer to keep the packed sequence length fixed and let the number of samples adjust automatically, add the flag `--fixed-packed-seq`.

 3. Used `train_async.py` instead of `train.py`.
 This is to leverage the asynchronous training process to implement data prefetching.